 The final screening on November 22 was adapted specifically for autistic visitors, with accommodations to reduce stress and sensory input.

-Tickets were priced at £99 (£69 for children) and included a butterbeer drink or ice cream, a hot meal from the café, one soft or alcoholic drink from the café, a “movie treat” from the Honeydukes trolley, and entrance to the Studio Tour.
+Tickets cost £99 (£69 for children) and included a butterbeer drink or ice cream, a hot meal and one soft or alcoholic from the café, a “movie treat” from the Honeydukes trolley, and entrance to the Studio Tour.

 Behind the Seams (May 26, 2018–Dec 31, 2019)